henrywilliamsdev/README/README.md

 I am a student at Richland High School interested in technology and computer science

 ## Skills
-Java,
-Python,
-Cybersecurity,
-Networking,
+-Java
+-Python
+-ASL
+-Technology
+-Math
-and Problem Solving
+-Problem Solving
+-Good at Negotiations

 ## Career Goals
-I want to pursue a career in technology.
+I want to pursue a career in technology or law.